KMilhan/codeyowon/README.md

 # (Code)yowon

 `(Code)yowon` is a tiny Python project built with [smallagents](https://github.com/huggingface/smolagents).
-It exposes a CLI and an MCP server that used to be supported by OpenAI via [`codex`](https://github.com/openai/codex).
+It is heavily inspired by Codex CLI and exposes a
+CLI and an MCP server that used to be supported by OpenAI via [`codex`](https://github.com/openai/codex)

-This program uses `Typer` and `Rich` to keep CLI look "ok", but tries to stay responsive.
+This program uses `Typer` and `Rich` to keep CLI look "ok", and `Textual` for TUI, but tries to stay responsive.

+## Features

+- CLI interface for interacting with AI models
+- Terminal user interface powered by Textual
+- MCP server for agent coordination
+- Flexible configuration system
+- Support for multiple AI models and endpoints
+- Python and shell command execution capabilities
+- Role-based agent orchestration

 ## Usage